The 10 Best Staten Island Botanical Gardens and Nature Centers for Families

 Hours: Tuesday-Sunday and Monday federal holidays, 10 am-6 pm

 Home of a National Historic Landmark site on the northern half of Bronx Park, the New York Botanical Garden was established in 1891 and is one of the largest gardens in the U.S., containing more than 1 million plants.
 One of its greatest jewels is the Enid.
-A. Haupt Conservatory, a Victorian-style glasshouse, or the Peggy Rockefeller Rose Garden, or the Native Plant Garden.
+A. Haupt Conservatory, a Victorian-style glasshouse, the Peggy Rockefeller Rose Garden, or the Native Plant Garden.
 The NYBG was inspired by a visit from husband, wife, and botanists Nathanial and Elizabeth Britton to the Royal Botanic Gardens near London.
 The trip made the Britons feel New York should have its botanical garden to conduct original research in botanical science.
-And don’t miss visiting NYBG in the winter, when it hosts the Holiday Train Show and NYBG GLOW.
+Check out their website for all kinds of programs perfect for all ages!

 3. Queens Botanical Garden